Circular strings, magnons, plane waves and local quenches in BTZ: Conclusions

 A by-product of our study was the observation of more general local quenches in thermal CFT.
 The important aspect of these quenches is that the left and right pulses on the light cone are not symmetric.
 They also carry R-charges and expectation values of other operators.
 It will be interesting to study these quenches in more detail, especially the evolution of entanglement entropy on the lines of \cite{David:2016pzn}.
 Since these quenches carry R-charges, it is possible that notions of symmetry resolved entanglement \cite{Zhao:2020qmn} might play a role.

 \acknowledgments

 We thank Rajesh Gopakumar for discussions at various stages of this project, whose questions led us to study the spacetime charges of the in-falling states in BTZ.
-Rahul Metya would like to thank Ritwick Kumar Ghosh for stimulating discussions.
+RM would like to thank Ritwick Kumar Ghosh for stimulating discussions.
 J.R.D thanks S. Prem Kumar and Suvajit Majumder for an enjoyable collaboration during the difficult Covid times in which asymmetric quenches were first found in the BTZ background.
+RM acknowledge support of the Department of Atomic Energy, Government of India, under project no. RTI4019.